-The components of income tax expense consist of the following for the years ended December 31:

-(in thousands) 2019 2018

-Current:

-United States and state \$ \$

-Foreign, net (8) (6)

-Deferred:

-United States and state

-Foreign

-Total income tax expense \$ (8) \$ (6)

-Actual income tax expense differs from statutory federal income tax expense as follows fo r the years ende d Decembe r 31:
+Actual income tax expense differs from statutory federal income tax expense as follows for the years ended December 31:

-(in thousands) 2019 2018
+(in thousands) 2020 2019

-Statutory federal income tax benefit \$ 3,802 \$ 3,578
+Statutory federal income tax benefit \$ 3,324 \$ 3,802

-State tax benefit, net of federal taxes 46 45
+State tax benefit, net of federal taxes 94 46

-Foreign tax 1 (2)
+Foreign tax (1) 1

-Foreign deferred exchange rate adjustments (59) (1,112)
+Foreign deferred exchange rate adjustments 1,027 (59)

+Dissolution of foreign subsidiary (11,401)

-Nondeductible/nontaxable items (272) (259)
+Nondeductible/nontaxable items 34 (272)

-Other (113) (72)
+Other (255) (113)

-Valuation allowance increase (3,413) (2,184)
+Valuation allowance (increase) decrease 7,169 (3,413)

-Total income tax expense \$ (8) \$ (6)
+Total income tax expense \$ (9) \$ (8)

 Deferred taxes consist of the following as of December 31:

-Deterred taxes consist of the following as of December 31:

-(in thousands) 2018
+(in thousands) 2020 2 2019

 Deferred tax assets:

 Noncurrent:

-Accrued leave \$ 51 \$ 50
+Accrued leave \$ 61 \$ 51

 Other accrued expenses

-Stock based compensation 449 483
+Stock based compensation 293 449

-Net operating loss carryforward 44,572 41,032
+Net operating loss carryforward 37 ,665 44 4,572

-Other 69 125
+Other 11 69

-Intangibles 809 847
+Intangibles 751 809

 R&D credit carryforward 531 531

-Total deferred tax assets 46,481 43,068
+Total deferred tax assets 39 ,312 40 5,481

-Less: valuation allowance (46,481) (43,068)
+Less: valuation allowance (39, ,312) (46 5,48 1)

 Total \$ \$

-As of December 31, 2019, the Company had federal net operating loss ("NOLs") carryforwards of approximately \$152.1 million and \$30.1 million of state NOL carryforwards.
+As of December 31, 2020, the Company had federal net operating loss ("NOLs") carryforwards of approximately \$168.2 million and \$30.9 million of state NOL carryforwards.
 Approximately \$120.1 million of federal NOL carryforwards will expire between 2024 and 2037.
-Pursuant to the Tax Cuts and Jobs Act of 2017, NOLs generated after 2017 of approximately \$32.0 million do not expire.
+Pursuant to the Tax Cuts and Jobs Act of 2017, NOLs generated after 2017 of approximately \$48.1 million do not expire.
 The expiration of state NOL carryforwards will vary by jurisdiction.
-As of December 31, 2019, the Company had tax losses in the Commonwealth of Australia of approximately AU\$49.1 million which can carry forward indefinitely.
-Federal or state NOLs cannot be used to offset taxable income in foreign jurisdictions.
 In addition, future utilization of NOL carryforwards in the U.S. may be subject to certain limitations under Section 382 of the Internal Revenue Code.
+As of December 31, 2020, the Company no longer has tax loss carryforwards in the Commonwealth of Australia due to the dissolution of the subsidiary in November 2020.

 The Company provides for a valuation allowance when it is more likely than not that it will not realize a portion of the deferred tax assets.
 The Company has established a valuation allowance for U.S. and foreign deferred tax assets due to the uncertainty that enough taxable income will be generated in those taxing jurisdictions to utilize the assets.
 Therefore, the Company has not reflected any benefit of such deferred tax assets in the accompanying consolidated financial statements.
-For the years ended December 31, 2019, and 2018, the valuation allowance increased by \$3.4 million and \$2.2 million, respectively, primarily due to current year operating losses.
+For the years ended December 31, 2020, and 2019, the valuation allowance decreased by \$7.2 million and increased by \$3.4 million, respectively.
+The current year decrease was primarily due to the dissolution of the Australian subsidiary and corresponding elimination of their net operating loss carryforwards previously subject to a valuation allowance.

-During 2018 and 2019, the Company believes it experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit the ability to utilize the Company's net operating losses (NOLs).
-The Company may have experienced additional ownership changes in earlier years further limiting the NOL carry-forwards that may be utilized.
+During 2018, 2019 and 2020, the Company believes it experienced an ownership change as defined in Section 382 of the Internal Revenue Code which will limit the ability to utilize the Company's net operating losses (NOLs).
+The Company may have experienced additional ownership changes in earlier years further limiting the NOL carryforwards that may be utilized.
 The Company has not yet completed a formal Section 382 analysis.
 The general limitation rules allow the Company to utilize its NOLs subject to an annual limitation that is determined by multiplying the federal long-term tax-exempt rate by the Company's value immediately before the ownership change.

 The accounting guidance related to uncertain tax positions prescribes a recognition threshold and measurement attribute for recognition and measurement of a tax position taken or expected to be taken in a tax return.
-It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-The Company had no material uncertain tax positions as of December 31, 2019 or 2018.
+It also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+The Company had no material uncertain tax positions as of December 31, 2020 or 2019.